 Other than these hottest technologies there are some more widely used programming languages, particularly in web development, i.e. PHP, ASP.net, etc.

 - There’s a great demand for PHP & WordPress developers and projects vary from creating simple websites to complex e-commerce portals.

 - A lot of freelance programming projects require expertise in basics like HTML and CSS.

 The best thing about the internet is that you can learn almost anything for free, and this is true in the case of learning coding and programming.
-Once you have figured out a niche for yourself, you can learn the skills online through various free courses or if you already have the basic skills, you can opt for a paid course to advance your skills set.
+Once you have figured out a niche for yourself, you can learn the skills online through various free courses or if you already have the basic skills, you can opt for a paid course to advance your skill set.

 2- Build a Portfolio